-- It’s 100% designed for Elementor so it fits seamlessly into the interface and is compatible with all other Elementor widgets and features.
+- It’s designed for Elementor so it’s compatible with all other Elementor widgets and features.
 You can even include dynamic content, like a list of your latest blog posts or products.

 - You can design everything using the familiar Elementor interface — there’s no need to use code or learn a new interface.

-For the rest of the post, we’ll focus on showing you step-by-step how to set up a WordPress mega menu using Elementor and The Plus Addons.
+For the rest of the post, we’ll focus on showing you step-by-step how to set up a WordPress mega menu using Elementor and JetMenu

 How To Add a Mega Menu in WordPress

-- Set up the native WordPress navigation menu to include your mega menu (Appearance → Menus).
+- Set up your menu (Appearance → Menus).

 To get started, make sure to install the following plugins:

 1. Set Up Your Regular WordPress Menu